devopness/devopness/docs/applications/integrate-application-deploy-to-source-provider-ci.md

 ---
-title: Integrate Application Deploy to Source Provider's CI
+title: Integrate Application deployments with your Continuous integration (CI) workflows
-intro: Commit statuses provide a way to tag commits with meta data, like automated deploy results.
-Learn how to create outgoing webhooks to update a commit status to integrate the application deploy to the source provider's CI.
+intro: Devopness enables you to connect to your current CI workflows, saving time migrating commands.
+Learn how to create outgoing webhooks to integrate the application deployment with your existing CI workflow.
 links:
     overview:
     quickstart: